 According to the Hospital of Central Connecticut, a high-protein, low-fat diet is advisable.
 Eating small portions and eliminating all sugar, sweets, carbonated drinks and alcohol will lead to greater weight loss.
 Ultimately in the months before surgery, patients are asked to eat healthier to be in good shape for gastric sleeve surgery.
 Two weeks before the surgery itself, a liquid-only diet is done in order to help shrink the size of the liver.
 After the surgery, a patient will have liquids-only diet and will incorporate soft foods gradually over a four to six week period.

-Should I be taking more vitamins after surgery?
+Should I be taking more vitamins after bariatric surgery?

 According to the West Penn Allegheny Medical System, a multivitamin twice daily as well as calcium, iron, Vitamin D and Vitamin B12 are all recommended daily for a patient’s entire life following bariatric surgery.
 1,000-1,500 mg of calcium daily is recommended.
+Find bariatric vitamins that work best for you.
 A regular iron pill should be taken at least two hours apart from a calcium supplement and with food.
 A monthly B12 shot can be obtained following surgery as well as a weekly nasal spray.
 Some patients choose to take a 500 mcg supplement daily instead.
 1,000 IU of Vitamin D is recommended.
 Chewable vitamins are advised for the first three months following surgery, a patient may switch to non-chewable if they desire after that time period.

 Will I need plastic surgery following my weight loss surgery?